 Of course, we will want to dialog about the things that still divide us.
 I’d love every Christian to discover the depth and beauty in the Church I know as home, to meet Christ in full communion there.
 But following Rich Mullins’ example, I want to know and love all people the way Christ did.

 This week on the Word on Fire blog: Books that Rocked My World: G.K.
 Chesterton’s “Orthodoxy” by Tod Worner.

 Matt Maher just released a new album!
 Amazon shipped my preorder of Echoes today.
 Can’t wait.

-A cultural aside for science fiction fans: Star Trek: Discovery seems promising after viewing the first episode.
+Star Trek: Discovery seems promising after viewing the first episode.
 Fans of the Star Trek series may be interested in the Netflix special, The Truth is in the Stars and its exploration of how science fiction and science fact influence each other and in Sparrowfare’s review about the show’s inescapable religious questions in The Truth Is in the Stars or Is Faith the Final Frontier?

 Coming soon: “Fascinating Facts about Sigrid Undset, Part 3.”
 Undset’s years in America (a secret assignment from Eleanor Roosevelt, friendship with Dorothy Day and Willa Cather) and her return to postwar devastation in Norway.
 Don’t miss it!
 Follow Sparrowfare by placing your email address in the box in the sidebar.
 Inspire your inbox with regular Sparrowfare posts.